 That’s not the case here.
-Not that you care, but my three favorite cities in the world are Los Angeles, Paris, and Kyoto, in that order.
+Not that you care, but my three favorite cities in the world are Kyoto, Paris, and Los Angeles, in that order.
 I could spend the rest of my life in any of them, and there aren’t many other places about which I could say that.
-Even though Paris is “only” my second-favorite, it’s definitely the most well-rounded of the three.
+Even though Paris is “only” my second-favorite, it’s the most well-rounded of the three.

-We’ve been visiting Paris at least once per year for the past several years (minus last year and 2021, for obvious reasons), and we see and discover something new with each trip.
+We’ve been visiting Paris for years, and we see and discover something new with each trip.
 An under the radar museum that is so impressive, we wonder how we missed it before.
 Postcard-perfect views of Eiffel Tower we somehow hadn’t seen before.
 And of course, boulangeries that are so good some might describe them as “life-changing.”

 The point is that there’s no shortage of beauty, charm, history, and substance to Paris that it has an undeniable and inexhaustible appeal.
 Paris is one of the most unique cities in the world.
 In all of our travels, I’ve never found anything else like Paris anywhere.
 I can understand and appreciate the idea that it’s not for everyone, but it’s unlike anywhere else in the world.
 Anyone who lumps Paris together with London, New York, and other large cities is fundamentally misunderstanding them all.

-For those on the fence about planning a trip right now, we would not hesitate visiting Paris or France once it’s possible later in 2021.
-In fact, we plan to return to both Paris and the Côte d’Azur (see our French Riviera Planning Guide for more on that stunning region) in late Summer or early Fall 2021.
+For those on the fence about planning a trip right now, we would not hesitate visiting Paris or France.
+In fact, we plan to return to both Paris and the Côte d’Azur (see our French Riviera Planning Guide for more on that stunning region) in late Summer 2023.

 If anything, we think this makes it a more attractive time to visit Paris.
-Some projections are expecting international travel costs to dip this year, with low demand even once borders reopen.
+Some projections are expecting international travel costs to dip this year, with low demand until 2024.
+(Especially if there’s a recession in Europe.)

 With that update out of the way, let’s get into the brass tacks of planning your visit…